vicentargente/PathFinderFromPNG/README.md

-# Path finding from png file of a maze
+# Path finding from png file of a maze with A*

 Compiling:
 javac *.java